SACHSTech/careers-in-computer-science-KyleMendes21/README.md

   - Being able to work on multiple projects at once
   - Being able to evaluate a variety of issues at the same time
 - Responsible
-  - Being able to be on time with deadlines
+  - Being able to meet with deadlines
-  - Being able to attend meeting
+  - Being able to attend meetings on time
 - Communication
   - Being able to communicate with your coworkers and team
   - Being able to communicate your ideas to different people